 Additional modeling and design should improve the definition of alternative impacts to the environment, mitigation plans, economic damages and benefits.
 If the additional design results in significant changes that would affect the selection of the agency’s recommended plan, then the team should re-evaluate the alternative selection process.
 The agency may determine that there are multiple best plans for recommendation based on different objectives.

-District Quality Control (DQC), Agency Technical Review (ATR), and independent external peer review (IEPR, if necessary) will be completed prior to District Commander signature of the final decision document.
-Once the District Commander signs the recommendations in the final decision document, the USACE district will forward the final report, final NEPA document, and related materials to the MSC.
+District Quality Control (DQC), Agency Technical Review (ATR), independent external peer review (IEPR, if necessary), and ideally, the MSC's quality assurance on these review processes, will be completed prior to District Commander signature of the final decision document.
+Once the District Commander signs the recommendations in the final decision document, the USACE district will forward the final report, final NEPA document, and related materials to the MSC (if report approval has been delegated to the MSC) or to HQ (if approval has been retained by HQ) for final policy and legal compliance review.
 The District Commander’s signature is for the recommendation and does not constitute the project decision in accordance with ER 2-2-200.
 Therefore, the Record of Decision (ROD) or Finding of no Significant Impact (FONSI) will not be signed at or before this time.
-The Division Commander's transmittal letter will provide the submittal package to HQUSACE for review.